-Cherry, vanilla, and blackberry with a touch of oak.
-Fruity but still very structured this is still a favorite of mine. — 15 days ago
+Cherry, raspberry, vanilla, plum, and a touch of pepper.
+Fruity and warm but still has structure and oak. — 24 days ago

 It is time for my #FridayCabernetfix.
 Here is a delicious one.